Our review of Pandle

 None!
 Anyone could use Pandle, even without any prior bookkeeping experience.

 Large organisations with very complicated accounts will need to look elsewhere if complex reports are required.
-There’s also no mileage tracker option which is vital for some freelancers and currently no built in payroll function, although there is a bespoke workaround called wages adjustments where you can add payroll journals to include them in your accounts.
+There’s currently no built in payroll function, although there is a bespoke workaround called wages adjustments where you can add payroll journals to include them in your accounts.